wagenaartje/formation-assembly/README.md

 - Explain the sign issue: extremely similar inputs have to result in extremely different outputs (2 agents close to each other)
 - "Asymmetric formation forming using identical agents: initial exploration"
 - Sowieso assignment op novelty search doen.
 Proberen te combineren met CMA-ES: going in direction of novelty!
+- Novelty search will automatically go to unexplored areas, naturally the high-fitness areas.
+However, once saturated, it will drift away from possible local minima!

 # EUR-FUCKING-KA
 The problem seems to be that we do not vary the number of formations enough.
 We should do more localized training therefore instead.